-We also asked the veterinarian technician, what if my dog passes away at home and what to do.
+We also asked the veterinarian technician what if my dog passed away at home and what to do.

-She was happy to help us and says more pet owners need to take an active involvement in their pets life from the time they bring a pet home right until planning for dog loss.
+She said that more pet owners need to be actively involved in their pet’s life from when they bring them home until planning for dog loss.

-In a way it was a bit odd asking about death as it’s just not something we are comfortable with.
+It was odd asking about death as it’s just not something we were comfortable with.

 - Were we being cruel talking about it with our pet in the same room?

-All these questions popped into our minds but we knew that planning was the right thing to do.
+All these questions were relevant, and we knew that planning was the right thing to do.

-We wanted to know so we can make informed decisions beforehand.
+Given that he was ill, we wanted to know so we could make informed decisions beforehand.